 The First-day Fagu Poornima Festival begins with the raising of the big Chir Pole in front of Kumari house at Basantapur.
 The meaning of Holi is winning day and playing with colors.
-Especially young people and children celebrate the Holi festival by they throwing water balloon to each other and put color on the faces and the whole body with each other.
+Especially young people and children celebrate the Holi festival by throwing water balloons at each other and putting color on the faces and the whole body with each other.

 Hindus celebrate Dashain twice a year in Nepal.
 Chaite Dashain is one of these.
 According to the Nepali calendar, this Chaite Dashain falls in the last month Chaitra.
-The festivals is celebrated two days of this month and that is the day in the Chaitra Shukla Asthami and Navami tithi.
-So on this special day of Asthami is celebrate as Chaite Dashain and the day of Navami is known as Ram Navami.
-While celebrating Chaite Dashain in the day of Asthami people worship goddess Durga and many animal sacrifices in the temple of Durga Bhawani.
-Similarly many buffalos and goats are sacrificed in Hanuman Dhoka of Kathmandu Durbar Square.
+The festival is celebrated two days of this month and that is the day in the Chaitra Shukla Asthami and Navami tithi.
+So on this special day of Asthami is celebrated as Chaite Dashain and the day of Navami is known as Ram Navami.
+While celebrating Chaite Dashain on the day of Asthami people worship goddess Durga and many animal sacrifices in the temple of Durga Bhawani.
+Similarly, many buffalos and goats are sacrificed in Hanuman Dhoka of Kathmandu Durbar Square.
 Goats and buffaloes are the victims, beheaded by a single stroke of the sword.

 Any visitors are slowed to view from a balcony overlooking the courtyard, with a splendid view of all the gore.
 The rites last about two hours and are concluded after the military commander smears each of the banners with the sacrificial blood.